By JOHN O’CONNOR and KATHLEEN FOODY

 Finley and Cadigan told Weisahaar that Moore had been combative.
 Cadigan said he based that conclusion on seeing Moore flailing and a police officer jump out of the way, Weisahaar said.

 Bodycam footage showed Moore unable or unwilling to stand on his own and at times thrashing.
 His blood-alcohol level was .077, which is just under the legal limit for driving in Illinois of .08.
-After entering the apartment, Finley yelled at Moore to get up.
+Finley entered the apartment and screamed at Moore to get up.

 Both Finley and Cadigan had sufficient training and knowledge to know that Moore’s position was detrimental, Weisahaar testified.
 He said Cadigan told him that in 20 years, he had never been instructed that putting a patient in the prone position was dangerous.

-Weisahaar also said he learned that Cadigan had attended two training sessions just last year in which the instructor insisted that warning against prone positions was emphasized.
+But Weisahaar said he learned that Cadigan had attended two training sessions just last year in which the instructor insisted that warning against prone positions was emphasized.

 Another Cadigan attorney, Edward Unsell, said it’s more likely that the broken ribs Moore suffered resulted from hospital staffers’ attempts to resuscitate him.